 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's executive officers and directors, and persons who own more than ten percent (10%) of a registered class of the Company's equity securities, to file certain reports of ownership with the Securities and Exchange Commission, or the SEC.
 Such officers, directors and stockholders are also required by SEC rules to provide the Company with copies of all Section 16(a) forms that they file.
-Based solely on its review of copies of such forms received by the Company or on written representations from certain reporting persons submitted to the Company during the year ended December 31, 2003, the Company believes that during the period from January 1, 2003 to December 31, 2003, its executive officers, directors and ten percent (10%) stockholders complied with all Section 16(a) requirements, except that each of Leland F. Wilson, John Dietrich, Guy Marsh, Terry Nida, Peter Tam, Carol Zoltowski, Richard Walliser and Virgil Place did not timely file a Form 4 in connection with the grant of stock options by the Compensation Committee at its meeting on January 20, 2003.
+Based solely on its review of copies of such forms received by the Company or on written representations from certain reporting persons submitted to the Company during the year ended December 31, 2004, the Company believes that during the period from January 1, 2004 to December 31, 2004, all of its executive officers, directors and ten percent (10%) stockholders complied with all Section 16(a) requirements.